 Who it’s for: New shooters and those seeking quick installation.

-Price: Budget-friendly
+Price: Budget-friendly.

-Buying Guide: How to Choose the Right Recoil Pad
+How to Choose the Right Recoil Pad?

 Slip-On vs. Grind-to-Fit